xmapst/go-rabbitmq/README.md

 * By default, queues are declared if they didn't already exist by new consumers
 * By default, routing-key bindings are declared by consumers if you're using `WithConsumerOptionsRoutingKey`
-* By default, exchanges are *not* declared by publishers or consumers if they didn't already exist, hence `WithPublisherOptionsExchangeDeclare` and `WithConsumerOptionsExchangeDeclare`.
+* By default, exchanges are *not* declared by publishers or consumers if they don't already exist, hence `WithPublisherOptionsExchangeDeclare` and `WithConsumerOptionsExchangeDeclare`.

 Read up on all the options in the GoDoc, there are quite a few of them.
 I try to pick sane and simple defaults.